-If you’re a marketing or creative exec for an enterprise business like Zoom or McLaren, Brandfolder could indeed be the perfect digital asset management (DAM) system for you.
+If you’re a marketing or creative exec for an enterprise business like Zoom or McLaren, Brandfolder might be the digital asset management (DAM) system for you.
 It has a massive library of features, most of which have been designed for huge organisations.

 Pros and cons of Brandfolder